 Chlorination is the addition of chlorine to drinking water systems.
 It is the most common type of drinking water disinfection, killing bacteria, viruses, and other microorganisms that cause disease or immediate illness.
-Chlorine is effective and continues to keep water safe as it travels through pipelines to the consumer's tap.
+Chlorine is effective and continues to keep water safe as it travels through pipes to consumers.